csc-training/geocomputing_course/README.md

 `sphinx-build . _build`

-from within the repository directory (Note that `_build` directory should not be part of the github repository).
+from within the repository directory.

+> Note that `_build` directory should not be part of the github repository.

+### Contributing changes

+Please send a pull request, explainaing your changes.
+The changes should be refelcted in commit messages.
+If not, please provide a list of "bigger changes" (i.e. no need to report each sentence structure,typo change) and their motivation.
+For additional lessons it might be good to create an issue first.
+Please also add yourself to the authors as part of your pull request.

+## Authors

+These lesson materials are based on previous geocomputing materials by Kylli Ek, Johannes Hiekkasaari and Eduardo Gonzales.

+New edits and materials by Samantha Wittke.

+## License

+This work is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+## Citation

+Citation info coming soon; with first release.

+## Acknowledgement

+This work is supported by CSC - IT center for Science and the Open Geospatial Information Infrastructure for Research (Geoportti, urn:nbn:fi:research-infras-2016072513).